-United States the AD and countervailing duty (CVD) law, including amendments to section 773(b)(2)(A) of the Act.21 The 2015 law does not specify dates of application for those amendments.
-On August 6, 2015, the Department published an interpretative rule, in which it announced the applicability dates for each amendment to the Act, except for amendments to section 771(7) of the Act, which relate to determinations of material injury by the International Trade Commission.22 Section 773(b)(2)(A)(ii) of the Act controls all determinations in which the complete initial questionnaire has not been issued as of August 6, 2015.
-It requires the Department to request CV and COP information from respondent companies in all antidumping proceedings.23 Because these amendments apply to this review, the Department requested this information from Falcon and the Liberty Group.24 Falcon and the Liberty Group submitted timely responses.25 We examined Falcon's and Liberty Group's cost data and determined that our quarterly cost methodology is not warranted and, therefore, we applied our standard methodology of using annual costs based on the reported data.
+The TPEA made numerous amendments to United States the AD and CVD law, including amendments to section 773(b)(2)(A) of the Act.
+The 2015 law does not specify dates of application for those amendments.
+On August 6, 2015, Commerce published an interpretative rule, in which it announced the applicability dates for each amendment to the Act, except for amendments to section 771(7) of the Act, which relate to determinations of material injury by the International Trade Commission.
+Section 773(b)(2)(A)(ii) of the Act controls all determinations in which the complete initial questionnaire has not been issued as of August 6, 2015.
+It requires Commerce to request CV and COP information from respondent companies in all antidumping proceedings.
+Because these amendments apply to this review, Commerce requested this information from Devi and the Liberty Group.
+Devi and the Liberty Group submitted timely responses.
+We examined Devi's and Liberty Group's cost data and determined that our quarterly cost methodology was not warranted and, therefore, we applied our standard methodology of using annual costs based on the reported data.